MLT Distance Learning Program

 If the student is interested in completing prerequisites and general education classes at an area community college, some locations provide limited advising.
 Colleges include: Lane Community College, Rogue Community College, and Central Oregon Community College.

 - When can I apply for the Program?

-- You may submit a MLT application packet prior to applying for admission to PCC.
-The department begins accepting applications January 7-March 29, 2013 for the class starting the following fall 2013.
+- For admission information please follow the steps listed on the Admissions page.
 All students must meet the prerequisite requirements (see the "Admissions" link on the MLT homepage) before submitting application to the program.

 - How do I apply for distance learning program?